Sign up

 Pleased To Meet You, High Bridge

 With its focus on locally sourced ingredients, it’s inevitable that Pleased To Meet You would have plenty of seafood on its menu.
-From a selection of oysters and whipped cod’s roe for tasters or bar snacks, through Shetland mussels or tiger prawns on sourdough to mains like beer battered cod, fish pie and a magnificent native seafood sharing platter, PTMY should be a must-visit for any seafood lover.
+From a selection of oysters for tasters and bar snacks, through to monkfish tempura and Shetland mussel starts to mains like beer battered cod and tiger prawn and scallop risotto, PTMY should be a must-visit for any seafood lover.

 King Neptune, Stowell Street

 Claiming to be Newcastle’s oldest Chinese restaurant (and definitely one of the biggest), King Neptune is also a seafood specialist, with fish and shellfish front and centre on its dizzying array of different menus (a la carte to banquet, New Year to Mother’s Day!).
-The appetisers are especially tempting, dishes like New Zealand mussels in black bean sauce and seafood and sweetcorn soup.
-There are dozens of seafood mains – scallops, squid and king prawns all with their own section – plus lobster, seabass and turbot.
-And the various banquet options are magnificent too.
+The appetisers are especially tempting with dishes like New Zealand mussels in black bean sauce and seafood and sweetcorn soup and there are dozens of seafood mains – scallops, squid and king prawns all with their own section – plus lobster and seabass specials.

 The Broad Chare The Broad Chare